Experienced Defense Against Domestic Violence Charges

-The Law Offices of Marion M. Moses, LLC represents clients caught in the criminal justice system.
+At The Law Offices of Marion M. Moses, LLC, we represent clients who find themselves charged in the criminal justice system.
 We are experienced in the defense of clients charged with domestic violence, and our firm understands that there are two sides to every story.
 Domestic violence charges are serious accusations.
-If you are accused of such crimes, you're facing serious penalties, including potential jail time.
-Arrests and convictions can threaten your employment prospects.
+If you are accused of such crimes, you’re facing serious penalties, including potential jail time.
+Arrests and convictions can even threaten your employment prospects.
+Additionally, if you are a hunter, domestic violence convictions will affect your ability to own or possess firearms and threaten your hunting privileges.

 Threatening or assaulting your spouse, partner or someone with whom you have a romantic or intimate relationship is not considered the same type of crime as when the victim is a stranger.
 Such an act is considered domestic violence, and it is punished differently than simple assault and battery.